shenao1995/RadGS_Reg/README.md

 ### Introduction

-This is the official repo of our MICCAI 2025 paper [RadGS-Reg: Registering Spine CT with Biplanar X-rays via Joint 3D Radiative Gaussians Reconstruction and 3D/3D Registration](https://arxiv.org/abs/2405.20693).
-If you find this repo useful, please give it a star ⭐ and consider citing our paper.
+[//]: # (This is the official repo of our MICCAI 2025 paper [RadGS-Reg: Registering Spine CT with Biplanar X-rays via Joint 3D Radiative Gaussians Reconstruction and 3D/3D Registration]&#40;https://arxiv.org/abs/2405.20693&#41;.
+If you find this repo useful, please give it a star ⭐ and consider citing our paper.)

 ### News

 [//]: # (* 2025.10.25: Code, data, and models have been released.
 Welcome to have a try!)

-* Code, data and models will be released by June 30, 2025.
+* Code, data and models will be released by July 30, 2025.

 * 2025.05.13: Our work has been provisional accepted to MICCAI 2025.